giangdavis/home-energy-app/README.md

 ## Local Development Setup

 ### Prerequisites
-- Node.js installed on your machine
+- Node.js installed on your machine - version 18 or later
 - npm (Node Package Manager)
 - Git (for cloning the repository)